thymeleaf/thymeleaf-docs/docs/articles/springmvcaccessdata.md

 author: 'Rafa&#322; Borowiec &mdash; <a href="http://blog.codeleak.pl">http://blog.codeleak.pl</a>'
 ---

-**Note**: this article refers to an older version of Thymeleaf (Thymeleaf 2.1).

 In a typical Spring MVC application, `@Controller` classes are responsible for preparing a model map with data and selecting a view to be rendered.
-This _model map_ allows for the complete abstraction of the view technology and, in the case of Thymeleaf, it is transformed into a `VariablesMap` object (part of the Thymeleaf _template execution context_) that makes all the defined variables available to expressions executed in templates.
+This _model map_ allows for the complete abstraction of the view technology and, in the case of Thymeleaf, it is transformed into a Thymeleaf context object (part of the Thymeleaf _template execution context_) that makes all the defined variables available to expressions executed in templates.

 Spring model attributes